Bill Of The Month: A $48,329 Allergy Test Is A Lot Of Scratch

 Winston's case highlights how some health providers set exorbitant rates, knowing they'll ultimately be paid a lesser amount.
 Patients rarely pay these rates — known as "chargemaster" or list prices — and they can generate headlines for the $100 aspirin.
 But such list prices, as the starting point for negotiations and discounts, do influence the amounts insurers pay, and ultimately what patients pay as their share of cost.

 Stanford Health Care also has a lot of power in dealing with insurers like Anthem Blue Cross.
-The academic medical system includes hospitals and outpatient clinics across the San Francisco Bay Area as well as a number of large doctor practices in the region.
+The academic medical system includes hospitals and outpatient clinics across the San Francisco Bay Area, as well as a number of large doctor practices in the region.

 That kind of consolidation and market power can raise health care prices.
 Insurers in the region have long grappled with Stanford's high costs, at times withdrawing the health system from their networks.